aquiles-sa/aquiles-sa/README.md

         Reading and photography are my hobbies.
     </li>
     <li>
-        I like to listen Russian doomer musics, Retrowave and Lofi.
+        I like to listen Russian doomer musics, Retrowave, Vaporwave and Synthwave.
     </li>
 </ul>